toddnedwards/milestone-4-airbnb-collective/TESTING.md

 | Couldn't get stripe.intent to be successful. | Changed webhooks to remove guest_count as it was unecessary for stripe to know.
 With help from Roo and John at code institute, we discovered after that that models we're causing the issue making a double decimal, so we changed property.price_per_night to integer rather than decimal to interact correctly. | [Stripe intent fixed ](readme_testing_media/full_testing/stripe_intent.png) |
 | Taxi_price wasn't being added to email body | Did print statements on orderlineitems.all to check taxi price, which was still correct, but looking in stripe intent section on stripe dashboard, i saw 'add_taxi' was the value.
 I added in checkout views `taxi_price = item_data.get('add_taxi', 0)` to point to the correct value. | [Taxi Price Print Statement Check](readme_testing_media/bugs/taxi_price_print.png)  |

 #### **Unsolved Bugs**

+The only bug I couldn't solve was irregularly the bootstrap navbar in full screen mode will not let me choose a nav link from the 'my account' dropdown.
+This is usually after I have used django auth somehow, such as logging in, registering or logging out, but these may be a coincidence of being based also inside the 'my account' dropdown menu too.
+Refreshing the page or clicking on another link usually refreshes the page to allow user to user all links again without problems.